keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 the information about the deployed application.

-Below you can see the first mockups how the extension of ArgoCD UI might look like and how a failed `KeptnTask` and therefore unhealthy Keptn status of `podtato-head-frontend` Deployment might be displayed on the main ArgoCD UI screen.
+Below you can see the first mockups how the extension of ArgoCD UI might look like and how a failed `KeptnEvaluation` and therefore unhealthy Keptn status of `podtato-head-frontend` Deployment might be displayed on the main ArgoCD UI screen.

 ![Main screen unhealthy](./argocd-keptn-health/main-screen-unhealthy-keptn.png)